Tonywuhk/realai.org/frontier/safety.md

 ## At Real AI

 *Below is a summary of our current thinking.
 It will be updated from time to time as our understanding of AI safety continues to improve.
+When this page develops into a cohrent article of scholarly value, we plan to organize the snapshot into an academic paper, and publish on arXiv periodically.
 Comments should be directed to [Jonathan Yan](mailto:jyan@realai.org)*.

 Among all the systems our civilization depends on, the nature has the best record: Physics never fails.
 We're the only known advanced civilization in vast time and space that stretch trillions of miles and billions of years.
 We have always been able to find a way forward.